 Whether you are interested in improving brain health for longevity, expanding your own abilities or helping someone you care about, TLP can make a significant difference.
 Listening to psychoacoustically modified classical music actually impacts a wide range of abilities, such as reading, communication, learning and memory.
 Numerous studies worldwide, including research at the University of Sheffield, provide empirical evidence that substantiate The Listening Program’s efficacy.
 While that study confirms The Listening Program’s credibility, for some people the question remains.

-How does The Listening Programme (TLP) work?
+How does The Listening Programme (TLP) work for children?

 - Sensory Integration — Targets the first zone (lower frequencies) to stimulate functions such as balance, coordination, motor skills and more.